American Family Of Three Dies During Attack By Shepherd In The Republic Of Georgia

-An American family of three, who lived in the Republic of Georgia, was found dead after an alleged altercation with a disgruntled shepherd in Khada Gorge in the north-western part of the country.
+An American family of three, who lived in the Republic of Georgia, was found dead after an alleged altercation with a disgruntled shepherd in Khada Gorge in the northwestern part of the country.

 The bodies of Ryan Smith and Lora Smith, both in their early 40s, and their 4-year old son, Caleb, were found last Friday, after they were killed on July 4, the Interior Ministry of Georgia said in a press briefing.